Contact Us for a Free Consultation (213) 542-0979

 Posted by Ronald D. Hedding, ESQ. | Feb 09, 2021

-This is probably one of the biggest burning questions on most people's mind.
+This is probably one of the biggest burning questions on most people's minds.
 Nobody wants to go to jail.
-Nobody wants their freedom taken away, especially in today's day and age, where you're 15x more likely to catch the Coronavirus if you end up in the LA county jail.
-There's three different places they can house you:
+Nobody wants their freedom taken away, especially in today's day and age, where you're 15 more likely to catch the Coronavirus if you end up in the LA county jail.
+There are three different places they can house you:

-• it can either be county jail on Bauchet Street, or
+• it can either be the county jail on Bauchet Street or

 • across the street at Twin Towers, and

 All three of these facilities are overcrowded.
-They've got inmates on top of each other, face-to-face.
-Some of the inmates aren't wearing masks.
-They don't have hand sanitizer available.
+Inmates are stacked on top of each other face-to-face.
+Some of the inmates aren't wearing masks, and hand sanitizer is not available.

 Although, as I write this post at the end of January 2021, it has gotten much better than it was when the pandemic first came out.

-The bottom line, though, is you do not want to be in custody ever, especially with the Coronavirus going on.
+The bottom line, though, is that you do not want to be in custody ever, especially with the Coronavirus outbreak.
+The relief of avoiding jail time, particularly during these uncertain times, is a significant factor to consider.

-Because a lot of times people are missing their court dates and are in a position where they're getting quarantined, so their court date comes up and they can't make the court date, because the bottom line is, they are in a position where they have lost control of their lives.
+A lot of times, people miss their court dates and are in a position where they're getting quarantined, so their court date comes up, and they can't make it because, ultimately, they have lost control of their lives.

 Mitigating Factors